StackStorm/st2docs/docs/source/rules.rst

 .. note::

-    You can achieve logical ``OR`` behavior (e.g. either one of multiple criteria expressions need to match for the action execution to be triggered) by creating multiple rules (one per criteria expression).
+    You can achieve logical ``OR`` behavior (either one of multiple criteria expressions needs to match for the action execution to be triggered) by creating multiple independent rules (one per criteria expression).

 ``type`` specifies which criteria comparison operator to use and ``pattern`` specifies a pattern which gets passed to the operator function.